rohitsiitd/SocialNet-Simulator/README.md

 ## Important Information:
 1. **username Constraints**:
    - The username cannot be empty and must not contain spaces.
 If spaces are present, the program will take whatever is given before the first space as the username.
-   -usernames are case insensitive.
+   - usernames are case insensitive.

 2. **Post contents**:
-   -Post Content can contain spaces and can be empty as well and are case sensitive .
+   - Post Content can contain spaces and can be empty as well and are case sensitive .

 3. **Exiting the Program**:
    - To exit the program, type:
      `exit` (in lowercase).